 Breaking box-office records, receiving six Oscar nominations, and stimulating a mass of controversy with it’s ersatz babies and alleged patriotism, Clint Eastwood’s American Sniper has hogged the limelight for weeks now.

-Though everyone’s been talking about how this film has raised serious questions over the political power of cinema, remembering the dissension caused by The Interview only a month ago, a quick summary and review of the film itself is needed before any kind of dissection nature is done.
+Though everyone’s been talking about how this film has raised serious questions over the political power of cinema, remembering the dissension caused by The Interview only a month ago, a quick summary and review of the film itself is needed before any kind of dissection is done.

-As far as the validity of the Oscar nominations go, I believe they’re all valid and understandable inclusions in the respective categories.
+As far as the validity of the Oscar nominations go, I believe they’re all deserved and understandable inclusions in the respective categories.
 Bradley Cooper’s physical transformation and Southern slur was very convincing indeed, though I will be surprised if the award ends up in his hands by the end of the night.
 The film itself, as I mentioned, is generally good but falls a fraction below Eastwood’s other works.

 A film that people have been forced to watch by the buzz it’s created, it merits a viewing and will undoubtedly act as a conversation centre-piece.